UofT-ClubHub/Campus-Compass/doc/sprint1/RPM.md

 ### Dependencies and Limitations
 - **Dependencies:** Firebase, Next.js, Tailwind CSS
-- **Limititations:**
+- **Limitations:**
   - Instagram has added additional security features that we have to work around
   - Limited functionality of the website due to the early stage of development

 ## Additional Thoughts on Considerations for Full Organizational Deployment

 ### Detailed Instruction - Steps to Carry Out the Deployment
-- Ensure all dependencies are properlly installed
+- Ensure all dependencies are properly installed
 - Back up the database before deployment
 - Perform a smoke test to verify proper functionality